DUTRobot/CLID-SLAM/README.md

 The code for this project will be open-sourced soon! 🛠️ However, it will take some time to reorganize and thoroughly test the code.
 During this period, I will be uploading the core components and essential code gradually for you to explore and review.
 Thank you for your patience and support! 🙏

+## TODO 📝

+- [ ] **Upload Core Code**: Gradually uploading the essential and core components of the project for early review. 🔑
+- [ ] **Upload Full Code**: Once fully tested and organized, the complete code will be made available for everyone. 📂
+- [ ] **Improve README**: The README will be updated with detailed documentation and usage instructions. 📚

 ## Timeline 📅

 - **2024.10.26** – **Received** ✅